SecOpsPete/threat-hunting-scenarios/the-invisible-rdp/README.md

 | where RemotePort == 3389 or LocalPort == 3389
 ```

-This absence of telemetry led to the hypothesis that this was a **cloud-side correlation detection**, likely generated by Microsoft Defender’s SmartSignals or backend enrichment — **not direct endpoint telemetry**.
+This supports the hypothesis that this was a **cloud-side correlation event**, likely generated by Defender’s **SmartSignals** or backend threat intelligence — not standard endpoint telemetry.

 ---

 ### 🔐 3.
-Sequence of Failed RDP Logon Attempts from `88.214.25.19`
+Sequence of Failed RDP Logon Attempts

-To assess whether the successful RDP connection from `88.214.25.19` was preceded by brute-force behavior, I queried the Defender `DeviceLogonEvents` table for failed authentication attempts from that IP:
+I queried `DeviceLogonEvents` to examine prior login behavior from the same IP:

 ```kql
 DeviceLogonEvents